astravant/digital-garden-jekyll/_notes/Competition.md

 > "Companies need to go beyond competing.
 To seize new profit and growth opportunities, they also need to create blue oceans."

 > "Effective blue ocean strategy should be about risk minimization and not risk taking."

-> "Just as blue oceans can often be created by looking across alternative industries,so can they be unlocked by looking across strategic groups.
-The term refers to a group of companies within an industry that pursue a similar strategy.
-In most industries, the fundamental strategic differences among industry players are captured by a small number of strategic groups."